Erie Zoo

 The Erie Zoo was a member of the Association of Zoos and Aquariums (AZA) until 2021.
+As of September 2023, the zoo is still not a member of the AZA., but the zoo intends to regain accreditation.

 Operations

 Erie has operated a zoo since about 1927, when "Tom-boy" the elephant arrived as a gift to the city.
 The Robert Evans estate was soon donated for the purposes of establishing a zoological park.
 A permanent home for the elephant was built in 1929 and the park opened a year later.

 John M. Cochran, founding president of the Erie Zoological Society (1962), was active in expanding and renovating the zoo.
-A forty-year US$1.08 million bond issue, resulting in the construction of the ice arena and the Pixieland children's zoo, among other things, are in large part the work of Cochran.
+A forty-year $1.08 million bond issue, resulting in the construction of the ice arena and the Pixieland children's zoo, among other things, are in large part the work of Cochran.
 A plaque hangs in the main building in remembrance of his efforts.